Host Microbe-Interaction

 - Wierzbicki and Campeau et al. (2019) Group A Streptococcal S Protein Utilizes Red Blood Cells as Immune Camouflage and Is a Critical Determinant for Immune Evasion.
 Cell Rep .
 3;29(10):2979-2989.

-- Specialized proteomics tools for the analysis of fecal and tissue samples associated with the human microbiome.
+- Specialized proteomics tools for the analysis of fecal and tissue samples associated with the microbiome.